Autism Spectrum Disorder (ASD)

 Behavior and symptoms of ASD can range from mild to severe.
 Parents often say that their child with ASD prefers to play alone and doesn't make eye contact with other people.

 In most cases, symptoms are noticed by the time a child is 2 years old.
-But if symptoms are severe, they may be seen as early as age 12 months.
+Some symptoms may be seen as early as age 9 months.

 Core symptoms